QW1CKS/betanet-linter/README.md

 ## Support

 For issues, questions, or contributions, please open an issue on the GitHub repository.
+Include whether the run was degraded and any `rotationHits` / `pathDiversityCount` values for heuristic discussions.

 ## Betanet Specification